ONSdigital/ras-party/API.md

  "change_flag": "DISABLED"
   }
 ```

 ---

 ### Respondent Edit Account Status

 * `PUT /party-api/v1/respondents/edit-account-status/<party_id>`
   * This endpoint will change a respondent's account status based on `status_change` parameter.
   * Currently used status values: `ACTIVE` `SUSPENDED`.

-### Example JSON data for put
+#### Example JSON data

 ```json
 {
     "status_change": "SUSPENDED"
 }
 ```

 ---

 ### Get Respondent Info

 * `GET /party-api/v1/respondents?id=<id>&firstname=<firstname>&lastname=<lastname>&email=<email>`
   * Returns respondents info based on passed in params.
-    * id is the party ids of a list of respondents .
+  * id is the party ids of a list of respondents.
     * Uses party_uuid from respondent table.
     * The endpoint uses parameter name `id` instead of `partyId`.
-        * id is mutually exclusive to username an email . if id is present and either username
+    * id is mutually exclusive to username an email . if id is present and either username.
     or email then a 400 will be returned
-        * Each id must be a uuid
+    * Each id must be a uuid.
   * firstName .
 A first name or part first name of a respondent.
-If present will restrict the returned results
+If present will restrict the returned results.
-    to those respondents whose first name starts with the <firstName> value, case insensitive.
+to those respondents whose first name starts with the `firstName` value, case insensitive.
     * If present and zero length then 400 returned
   * lastName .
 A last name or part last name of a respondent.
-If present will restrict the returned results
+If present will restrict the returned results.
-    to those respondents whose last name starts with the <lastName> value, case insensitive.
+to those respondents whose last name starts with the `lastName` value, case insensitive.
     * If present and zero length then 400 returned
   * emailAddress .
 An email address or partial email address .
 If present it will restrict respondents
-    to those that contain the <emailAddress> value, case insensitive.
+to those that contain the `emailAddress` value, case insensitive.
     *If present and zero length then 400 returned
   * page .
 The page of data to return ( 1 based) .
 If not supplied defaults to 1
   * limit .
 The maximum number of rows to return .
 If not supplied, defaults to 10

 Note: The returned data for get by id end points does not return the total record count.
 The get by name and emails does.
-This is to ease pagination in the ui
+This is to ease pagination in the ui.

-### Example JSON Response Get by id
+#### Example JSON Response Get by id

 ```json
 [
     {